Biologically Plausible Training of Deep Neural Networks Using a Top-down Credit Assignment Network: Supplementary Information

-To better illustrate the behavior of the bottom-up network under difference update strategies.
-We plotted the loss landscapes of bottom-up networks and draw the parameter update lines under the supervision of top-down method, top-down+diffusion method and backpropagation in Fig. \ref{landscape} \cite{li2018visualizing}.
-We used the PCA direction of the top-down method and backpropagation in Fig. \ref{2d-td-bp} and Fig. \ref{3d-td-bp}, and use PCA direction of the top-down method and the top-down+diffusion method in Fig. \ref{2d-td-diffuse} and Fig. \ref{3d-td-diffuse}.
-We found the top-down line and backpropagation line are nearly orthogonal to each other in Fig. \ref{2d-td-bp}, and top-down+diffusion line is also orthogonal to top-down line in Fig. \ref{2d-td-diffuse}.
-From Fig. \ref{3d-td-bp} and Fig. \ref{3d-td-diffuse}, we come to a conclusion that the three methods chose different update line for the bottom-up model and the update trajectories are not relevant at all.
+To understand the behavior of the bottom-up network under different update strategies, we plotted the loss landscapes \cite{li2018visualizing} of the bottom-up networks and showed the trajectories of parameter updates under the supervision of the top-down method, top-down+diffusion method, and backpropagation (Fig. \ref{landscape}).
+When plotting the loss landscapes, we used the PCA direction of the top-down method and backpropagation (Fig. \ref{2d-td-bp} and Fig. \ref{3d-td-bp}), and the PCA direction of the top-down method and the top-down+diffusion method (Fig. \ref{2d-td-diffuse} and Fig. \ref{3d-td-diffuse}).
+We observed that the top-down trajectory and back-propagation trajectory are almost orthogonal (Fig. \ref{2d-td-bp}), as is the top-down+diffusion trajectory to the top-down trajectory (Fig. \ref{2d-td-diffuse}).
+Based on Fig. \ref{3d-td-bp} and Fig. \ref{3d-td-diffuse}, we concluded that the three methods generate distinct update trajectories for the bottom-up model, unrelated to each other.

-The analysis on the convergence on bottom-up networks show that the TDCA-network in top-down learning framework can find a better way to update bottom-up network.
-The update trajectory of different methods are almost orthogonal to each other, demonstrate that they use totally different strategies to solve the optimization problem, but each of them is viable.
+The convergence analysis shows that the TDCA-network, within the top-down learning framework, can devise a more effective update strategy for the bottom-up network than BP.
+The orthogonal update trajectories of different methods highlight their unique optimization problem-solving strategies.